LedgerInvesting/ledger-analytics/docs/source/user-guide/classical-power.rst

 Model Predict Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``ClassicalPowerTransformTail`` model is used to predict future losses using the following API
+The ``ClassicalPowerTransform`` model is used to predict future losses using the following API
 call:

 .. code-block:: python